International Journal Political, Law, and Social Science

 https://ijpls.org/index.php/IJPLS

-<p><span class="VIiyi" lang="en"><span class="JLqJ4b ChMk0b" data-language-for-alternatives="en" data-language-to-translate-into="id" data-phrase-index="0" data-number-of-phrases="5">International Journal of Political, Law, and Social Science <a href="https://ijpls.org/index.php/IJPLS/index">[ISSN: 2501-7322]</a> is a journal that was developed to study and research events that occur in the political, legal, social, and economic fields in various parts of the world today.</span> <span class="JLqJ4b ChMk0b" data-language-for-alternatives="en" data-language-to-translate-into="id" data-phrase-index="2" data-number-of-phrases="5">The International Journal of Political, Law, and Social Science publishes written works in the form of the latest research results or in-depth and credible conceptual studies so that in content they can be appropriate references in the development of science and social policy.</span> <span class="JLqJ4b ChMk0b" data-language-for-alternatives="en" data-language-to-translate-into="id" data-phrase-index="4" data-number-of-phrases="5">The International Journal of Political, Law, and Social Science is published by the Center for Political, Legal, Economic, and Social Research in the 21st Century, and is published twice a year.</span></span></p>en-US[email protected] (Jet Mboga)[email protected] (Adriana Sciorra)Tue, 31 Dec 2024 00:00:00 +0000OJS 3.3.0.8http://blogs.law.harvard.edu/tech/rss60FLOOD MANAGEMENT STRATEGY IN MUARA TEWEH CITY, NORTH BARITO REGENCY
+<p><span class="VIiyi" lang="en"><span class="JLqJ4b ChMk0b" data-language-for-alternatives="en" data-language-to-translate-into="id" data-phrase-index="0" data-number-of-phrases="5">International Journal of Political, Law, and Social Science <a href="https://ijpls.org/index.php/IJPLS/index">[ISSN: 2501-7322]</a> is a journal that was developed to study and research events that occur in the political, legal, social, and economic fields in various parts of the world today.</span> <span class="JLqJ4b ChMk0b" data-language-for-alternatives="en" data-language-to-translate-into="id" data-phrase-index="2" data-number-of-phrases="5">The International Journal of Political, Law, and Social Science publishes written works in the form of the latest research results or in-depth and credible conceptual studies so that in content they can be appropriate references in the development of science and social policy.</span> The International Journal of Political, Legal, and Social Sciences is a peer-reviewed academic journal published by the <em data-start="242" data-end="322">Center for Political, Legal, Economic, and Social Research in the 21st Century</em>.
+The journal was initially issued three times per year.
+However, beginning in 2025, its publication frequency was adjusted to twice annually in order to enhance the quality and selectivity of accepted manuscripts.</span></p>en-US[email protected] (Jet Mboga)[email protected] (Adriana Sciorra)Tue, 23 Sep 2025 05:15:37 +0000OJS 3.3.0.9http://blogs.law.harvard.edu/tech/rss60LEGAL TRANSFORMATION IN ROMANIA TOWARD CHALLENGES AND DEVELOPMENTS IN THE POST-COMMUNIST ERA

 Copyright (c) 2025 Determination of copyright for articles published in the Journal of Development Studies includes: 1) copyright of article content remains owned by the author, and 2) copyright of distribution is owned by the author and journal manager.

-https://ijpls.org/index.php/IJPLS/article/view/152Fri, 03 Jan 2025 00:00:00 +0000
+https://ijpls.org/index.php/IJPLS/article/view/167Mon, 10 Nov 2025 00:00:00 +0000